9hafidz6/main1/docs/DeveloperGuide.md

 1. adding a dish to the dishList

-   1. prerequisite: list all dishes using `list`
+   1. prerequisite: user must be in `dish` template. list all dishes using `list`

    2. Test case 1: `add chicken rice`